 Because famed artist Emmanuelle Moureaux has unveiled an exhibition all about the past, present, and future.
 And she’s been working around the clock to produce it.
 At least, we assume she has, just given the sheer scale of the installation.

 Those installations normally happen in and around Tokyo where she’s lived for the last 25 years, and she’s finally come to the UK for her first show.
-It’s in Greenwich’s NOW Gallery for about two and a half months, until April 19th.
-That location’s quite important too – the proximity to Greenwich (the spiritual home of time itself) is what inspired the whole theme of the show.
+It’s in Greenwich’s NOW Gallery, which isn’t coincidental – the proximity to Greenwich (the spiritual home of time itself) is what inspired the whole theme of the show.